clevyr/nova-page-builder/README.md

 `nova-menu.php` - This file configures the Menu Builder package.
 This is where you set the `locales` available for the Page Builder.
 `nova-tinymce.php` - This file is a custom config for the TinyMCE Rich-Text-Editor.
+`filemanager.php` - The config file from the Filemanager plugin.

 ### Pages
 Pages require templates.
 Templates have 2 dependencies, a config file with sections available in that template and a Vue file to render the template.
 The Page Config file and the Page Template parent directory need to be named the same, capitalization and all.